About Dubai International Airport (DXB)

 Among the busiest airports in the world, Dubai International Airport is a key hub for flights to and from the Middle East.
 Our Dubai International Airport guide includes airport contact details as well as information regarding transportation to and from the city, parking options and terminal facilities.

-A new concourse, Concourse D, is opened in early 2016.
-It is linked to the newly renovated Terminal 1 with an airport train.
+A new concourse, Concourse D, opened in early 2016.
+It is linked to the newly renovated Terminal 1 by an airport train.

 Transfer between terminals:

-Dubai International Airport is located 4km (2.5 miles) southeast of Dubai.
+Dubai International Airport is located 14 km (9 miles) northeast of Dubai downtown.

 +971 4224 5555